nasa-fornax/fornax-documentation/README.md

 * How do I add my own data?
   * small files can be added with the upload button, which is an `uparrow` in the upper right
   * large file transfers??
 * Where should I store my data in the SP?
+  * In your home directory???
 * How to access images in the cloud?
   * [Tutorial](https://github.com/spacetelescope/tike_content/blob/main/content/notebooks/data-access/data-access.ipynb) notebook on STScI data
   * Where is Abdu's similar notebook with pyvo tools that was used for the July2023 HQ demo?